gkigiermo/AIDL21-SAGAN/W-GAN/README.md

 ### Critic

 The last layer (sigmoid) of the traditional discriminator of the GANs is removed.
 Then, the discriminator becomes a “Critic” that evaluates how similar are two images.
-Note that without the sigmoid, the Wasserstein loss can take values in the range [-&#8734; : &#8734;]
+Note that without the sigmoid, the Wasserstein loss can take values in the range [-&#8734; , &#8734;].
+Since this loss can be very large, the critic must fulfill the requimient of being a 1-Lipschitz continous function.

 ### Gradient Penalty